Management Consulting vs Investment Banking

 • Developing various strategies to improve organizational performance, including revenue growth and cost reduction.

-• Managing projects and ensuring that they are meeting the requirements within budget.
+• Managing projects and ensuring that they meet the requirements within budget.

 • Communicating effectively with clients to recommend their business solutions.